spicetify/cli/CustomApps/lyrics-plus/README.md

 ### Credits

 - A few parts of app code are taken from Spotify official app, including SyncedLyricsPage, CSS animation and TabBar.
 Please do not distribute these code else where out of Spotify/Spicetify context.
 - Netease synced lyrics parser is adapted from [mantou132/Spotify-Lyrics](https://github.com/mantou132/Spotify-Lyrics).
 Give it a Star if you like this app.
+- The algorithm for converting Japanese lyrics is based on [Hexenq's Kuroshiro](https://github.com/hexenq/kuroshiro).